menckend/ptovnetlab/README.md

-# Preamble
+### Preamble

-I wrote this package (ptovnetlab) specifically to assist in *fast/low-effort* modeling of a production EVPN Layer-3 Leaf & Spine physical network of Arista switches in a pre-existing GNS3 server, using Arista cEOS docker images.
-(Also, to teach myself how to write/publish Python packages, but *really* for modeling Arista switches.)
-I'd like to scale it up to supporting addditional virtual-lab platforms and network-device vendors' equipment, but all things have to start *somewhere*.
+ptovnetlab is geared towards fast/low-effort modeling of production network devices (both configuration and topology) in virtual-lab environments.
+In its current iteration it can only retrieve run-state data from Arista switches (via Arista's EAPI) and can only instantiate the virtual-lab on GNS3 servers.

 - [Documentation](https://menckend.github.io/ptovnetlab/)
 - [Repository](https://github.com/menckend/ptovnetlab)
 - [Python Package](https://pypi.org/project/ptovnetlab/)

-## What it does
+### What it does

 - Grabs running configuration, version info, and lldp neighbor information from a list of Arista switches
 -   Retreived using Arista's "eAPI"
-- Sanitizes the switch configs for use in a cEOS environment
+- Sanitizes/converts the device configurations for use in a cEOS lab environment
-  - Removes all AAA and username configuration
+  - Removes logging/telemetry/instrumentation configuration
-  - Reformats interface names to match the cEOS interface naming convention  Ethernet_n , not Ethernt_n/1
-  - Comments out incompatible commands ("queue..."/etc. not supported on cEOS)
+  - Removes hardware-dependent commands that are not valid on cEOS devices
-  - Configures the system mac-address of the production switch
-    - Avoids mLAG incompatibility with older versions of cEOS
-      - Docker container default mac address has U/L bit set to L instead of U, which prevents MLAG from working
+  - Etc.
 - Builds a table of interconnections between the switches
   - Inferred from the "show lldp neighbor" and "show lldp local" output collected from the switches
 - Creates a GNS3 project